 Of course, if Trump was successful at lowering corporate tax rates in the U.S. to just 15 percent, the United States would end up with the lowest corporate tax rate.

 Companies should monitor changes in their own country's tax rules, and should be aware of global efforts to foster innovation and investments by reducing taxes.
-Find out more from Kevin Thorn, a Maryland business tax lawyer, today.
+Find out more from US International Tax Advisors today.